Rock & roll makes a fun classroom theme, with some surprisingly serious lesson opportunities. It’s one of the easiest things to pull together, too.

 Here are some online resources:

-- The Rock and Roll Hall of Fame has a collection , too.
-Check out one on the Bill of Rights.
+- The Rock and Roll Hall of Fame has a collection of lesson plans.

 Greet students with some choice music when they arrive, and enjoy your rock’n’roll theme.